Don’t let the flu hold you back in this holiday season.

 There is no “cure” for the flu, however, there are ways to manage your symptoms.
 If you do end up getting the flu, there are four main things you can do to help alleviate those bothersome symptoms.

 Drink anything and everything you can—water, juice, sports drinks, and broths are great options.
 When you get the flu, it is important to stay hydrated and drink as many liquids as you can.
 This will help keep your respiratory system hydrated and turn mucus into a thin liquid that you can easily get out of your body.
 If you don’t stay properly hydrated, mucus could build up in your lungs and lead to an infection.
+If you have a hard time meeting your water goals, enhance your hydration with CBD powder packets to add to your water.

 Another important component of treating the flu is to rest as much as you can.
 Sleep helps your body to fight off any virus your immune system is battling.
 Sleep in late, go to bed early, and take naps to ensure that you are getting as much rest as you can.
 This will help you recover quicker.
 Rest and sleep also help reduce the risk of flu complications, such as pneumonia.